shwetams/containers-rest-cosmos-aks-java/README.md

 * **Spring Boot:** One of the most widely used and capable Java frameworks.
 * **Spring Data REST:** A simple way to build REST APIs in a Spring Boot application that are backed by a persistent data repository.
 * **Maven:** A commonly used tool for building and managing Java projects.
-* **React:** Popular JavaScript framework for building UI.
-(Additional OSS tools used in the UI sample include TypeScript, webpack, and Jest.)
+* **Kubernetes:** An open-source system for automating deployment, scaling, and management of containerized applications (Additional OSS tools used in the logging, monitoring and reverse proxy.)
+* **Gitops:** A way to do Continuous Delivery

 ## Azure Technologies & Services